Hawaii-Smart-Energy-Project/Maui-Smart-Grid/README.md

 #### Invalid Data ####

 Data downloads are not always able to be completed resulting in invalid data being saved.
 When this situation occurs, it may be necessary to manually intervene by manually pruning the invalid data.
 This condition can be recognized when there exists a mismatched number of data values to the data columns.
 Database operations will not be able to complete when the data is in this state.
 Data that is not able to be loaded is archived to the invalid data path.
 It is recommended that this storage be occassionally purged as **invalid data only pertains to the time period between that which was last loaded and the most recent data available.** It is not automatically deleted in case it is needed for reference.

+### Database Exports ###

+Exports of MSG databases and other databases occur according to a predefined schedule.
+The exports consist of gzip compressed SQL scripts that are stored both on local storage and cloud storage.

 ## Notifications ##